CS-SI/pytest-executable/doc/test-case.rst

 - the input files required by the |runner|,
 - a |yaml| file with the |ptx| settings,
-- any optionnal |pytest| python modules for performing additionnal tests.
+- any optional |pytest| python modules for performing additional tests.

 .. warning::